Common Injuries of the Shoulder

 in the body.
 But because of this flexibility, it's not very stable and is easily injured.

-the scapula.
+socket in the scapula.
 Surrounding the shoulder is a group of muscles and ligaments.
 Ligaments

 connect the bones of the shoulders.
 Tendons connect the bones to surrounding muscle.